Owen Cooper: Career

+Cooper received widespread critical acclaim for his role as Jamie Miller in Adolescence (2025).

 In March 2025, Cooper made his screen debut as Jamie Miller, a 13-year-old accused of murder, in the Netflix miniseries Adolescence.
 Series co-creator Stephen Graham had sought to cast an unknown actor from northern England for the role.
 The production team for Adolescence approached Cooper's drama school and asked to view tapes of their strongest northern actors; teachers at the school later stated that they believed that Cooper "just had something" and that the series' production team revisited the school on numerous occasions until he was eventually offered the role.
 He had been selected from a pool of over 500 auditions.
 He filmed the series from July to October 2024.

 The role earned him widespread critical acclaim, with the Evening Standard writing that "his is a performance that may be the best debut ever seen by a child actor".
 He subsequently won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie at the 77th Primetime Emmy Awards, making him the youngest male actor to win an Emmy and the youngest actor to ever be nominated in the category.
-He also won the Gotham TV Award for Outstanding Supporting Performance in a Limited Series and was named a Screen International Star of Tomorrow.
+He also became the youngest actor to win the British Academy Television Award for Best Supporting Actor and the Golden Globe Award for Best Supporting Actor on Television, while his win for Outstanding Performance by a Male Actor in a Miniseries or Television Movie at the 32nd Actor Awards made him the youngest recipient of the award in any category.
+Cooper also won the Critics' Choice Television Award for Best Supporting Actor in a Movie/Miniseries, the Gotham TV Award for Outstanding Supporting Performance in a Limited Series, and was named a Screen International Star of Tomorrow.

 In May 2025, he was featured in the music video for "Little Bit Closer" by English musician Sam Fender.
 Later that year, he played Callum in the BBC Three series Film Club.
-He has also been selected to play young Heathcliff in Emerald Fennell's Wuthering Heights, set to be released in 2026.
+He played young Heathcliff in Emerald Fennell's Wuthering Heights, which was released on 13 February 2026.
+In August 2026, Cooper provided the narration for the campaign film of Liverpool FC's 2026–27 third kit launch.

 Personal life

-As of April 2025, Cooper resides in Orford, Cheshire, a suburb of Warrington.
-He is a fan of Liverpool F.C., and delivered the match ball at a Super League rugby match between Warrington Wolves and Hull F.C. on 12 April 2025.
+As of April 2025, Cooper resides in the Warrington suburb of Orford.
+He is a fan of the football club Liverpool, and delivered the match ball at a Super League rugby match between Warrington Wolves and Hull F.C. on 12 April 2025.
+On 31 May 2026, he played in Soccer Aid 2026.